. What is static functions in php Skip to main content

 Bar::anotherStatic();

-Well, okay, one other difference: an
+Well, okay, one other difference: an E_STRICT warning is generated by your first example.

-in the second case, as the static method is a function/method of the class not the object instance.view fork
+In a nutshell, you don't have the object as $this in the second case, as the static method is a function/method of the class not the object instance.

-Source : php.net, stackoverflow
+Source : php.netstackoverflow

 Comments